mikolmogorov/Ragout/README.md

 - Aleksey Gurevich (testing)

-Licence
+License
 -------
-The program is distributed under GNU GPL v2 license.
+The program is distributed under BSD license (see *LICENSE* file)